jacobdjwilson/pfMailReport/README.md

 ![pfMailReport Command Output Options](https://github.com/jacobdjwilson/pfMailReport/blob/main/images/output_format.png)
 Usage: cmd [-t] table columns [-r] table rows [-l] ordered list

+* -c (optional) csv
+Change the default Internal Field Separator from FROM default (tabs or spaces) TO Comma Seperated Value data structure input.

 * -t table
 An HTML formatted table that parses columns (tabs or spaces) and rows (new lines).
 By default the first line of the command output will be used for a table header.